modernserf/zebu/readme.md

 ## What is this?

-Zebu is a JavaScript library for building [little languages](http://staff.um.edu.mt/afra1/seminar/little-languages.pdf) that use [tagged template literals](http://2ality.com/2016/11/computing-tag-functions.html).
+Zebu is a JavaScript library for building [little languages](http://staff.um.edu.mt/afra1/seminar/little-languages.pdf) with [tagged template literals](http://2ality.com/2016/11/computing-tag-functions.html).

 ## Little Languages built with Zebu